altcha-org/altcha-lib/deno_dist/README.md

 ## Compatibility

-This library utilizes [Web Crypto](https://developer.mozilla.org/en-US/docs/Web/API/SubtleCrypto) and can be used in modern browsers and supported server environments:
+This library utilizes [Web Crypto](https://developer.mozilla.org/en-US/docs/Web/API/SubtleCrypto) and is intended for server-side use.

 - Node.js 16+
 - Bun 1+